JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/color/index.md

 A list of all used colors, where the number is the key for the default color

-::: tip For example, there is a color
+::: info For example, there is a color
 ```yaml
 1: "#ADD8E6"
 ```